ResetXPDR/MSFS_AutoFPS/README.md

       - VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR.
       - Accounts for the greater performance expectation that GA flights in rural areas will have.
     - Expert mode:
+      - Extends Non-Expert mode IFR and VFR profiles by adding 6 user profiles by default.
+        - Can be altered to provide between 4 and 12 total profiles by editing the ProfileCount key in the common config file.
       - Defaults to similar settings differences as Non-Expert mode for VFR and IFR.
-      - user1 through user4 profiles are initially based on the IFR profile.
+      - User profiles are initially based on the IFR profile.
       - Settings are fully customisable and saved to/restored from the respective profile.
+      - Profiles can be reset to default by clicking the Reset button after MSFS has been detected while not in a flight session.
       - Profile names can be edited, including VFR and IFR:
         - Double clicking on the profile combo box text area toggles edit-ability, with non-editable being the initial state on startup.
         - Press Enter, press Tab or click on another control on the app UI for the changed text to be accepted.